2011–12 Qatar Stars League

 The 2011–12 Qatar Stars League was the 39th edition of top-level football championship in Qatar.
 The season started on 1 September 2011 and finished on 13 April 2012.
 Lekhwiya were the defending champions.

 Teams

-Al-Sailiya were relegated to the second-level league after finishing bottom in the 2010–11 Qatar Stars League campaign.
+Al-Sailiya were relegated to the second-level league after finishing bottom in the last season campaign.

 El Jaish were promoted as the 2nd level champions.